CondeNastDigital/cnBolt-Extensions-Imageupload/README.md

 Bolt Extension to upload multiple Files (Images) with meta-informations.
 This extension uses a configured contenttype for your images and created/updates these objects and stors a list of ids as a json string in the field.

+You have to click on the "Update" Button inside the field to update the changed images.
+Only saving the page containing the field will **not** update the images themselfes but only the links to them!

 Note: the field only stores je ids as a json string.
 Your template needs to parse the string and fetch the images itself.
 See sample below.

 ## Configuration